Big pharma’s greed is prolonging the pandemic. It’s inexcusable

 A great deal of difficult, innovative work is done in industries and fields that lack patents.
 Has the lack of patent protections for recipes led to any dearth of innovation in restaurants?
 An irritating irony here is that economists who espouse the need-greed theory themselves innovate for comparative peanuts.
 For instance, in 2018, the median compensation for economists was about $104,000.
 The typical pharmaceutical CEO, meanwhile, earned a whopping $5.7 million in total compensation that year.
 (The hands-on innovators aren’t the need-greeders here; the median compensation for pharmaceutical employees—including benefits—was about $177,000 in 2018.)
 Even in Silicon Valley, writes ever-astute technology insider Tim O’Reilly, “the notion that entrepreneurs will stop innovating if they aren’t rewarded with billions is a pernicious fantasy.”

 To be sure, it was not greed but rather a vast collaborative effort—funded largely with public dollars—that generated effective coronavirus vaccines.
 The technology behind mRNA vaccines such as those produced by Pfizer and Moderna took decades of work by University of Pennsylvania scientists you’ve likely never heard of.
 According to The New York Times, one of those scientists, Katalin Kariko, “never made more than $60,000 a year” while doing her innovative foundational research.
 The researchers at Oxford University who developed the technology behind AstraZeneca’s vaccine, which was mostly publicly funded, initially set out with the intention of “non-exclusive, royalty-free” licensing for their vaccine.
-Only after pressure from the Bill and Melinda Gates Foundation did they renege and license the technology solely to AstraZeneca.
+Only after pressure to work with a multinational pharmaceutical company from the Bill and Melinda Gates Foundation, among others, did they renege and license the technology solely to AstraZeneca.

 It was astonishing, then, when Pascal Soriot, AstraZeneca’s CEO, said that intellectual property, or IP, “is a fundamental part of our industry and if you don’t protect IP, then essentially there is no incentive for anybody to innovate.”
 The Oxford scientists whose work AstraZeneca licensed literally just innovated without the incentives Soriot claimed are essential.
 Why do journalists present need-greeder claims, such as Soriot’s, without holding the specific role of profit seeking to account?